brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 }
 ```
-When we run our performance test one last time, we see that we have the performance and we have authentication.
+When we run our performance test one last time, we see that we have performance and we have authentication.

-## How performant is the app now?

-## WHat about profiling?
+How fast can it go?
+WHen I push the request rate higher, I see that this app can actually handle around 2,000 requests per second.
+I won't bore you with more asciinema or the charts, but you can [play with the updated app yourself](https://github.com/brabster/performance-with-spring-boot/tree/2.0) if you want.

+## The Future

+We can't leave the password encoder set to something insecure.
+It's not clear at this point in the project how authentcation will need to work so we're fine using this setup with our prototype, hard-coded password and test data.
+Performance will be an important part of figuring out what authentication solution to use!